open/close all folders

 - Gundam Build Fighters earned the Fan Nickname "Gundam Valhalla" because its Mythology Porn includes countless cameos by other Gundam characters, all of whom were shown to be happy, especially those who died or suffered other unpleasant fates in their home series.
 Near the end of the show's run, Minami Fuji (the voice actress for Mao Yasaka) posted on Twitter, saying that the producers had told her "In the world of Build Fighters, all Gundam characters live in peace."

 - Attack on Titan has long left the exact nature of the relationship between Krista Lenz and Ymir somewhat ambiguous within the actual series.
 While Ymir is confirmed to have romantic feelings for Krista, the other girl's exact feelings have never been clarified.
 Then the anime adaptation's producer, George Wada, referred to them as a romantic couple during a convention panel.
 Creator Isayama Hajime, infamous for responding with non-answers, hasn't chimed in to confirm or deny this statement.
+Ultimately went on to be subverted as Ymir was Killed Off for Real before anything happens between them.

-- Neon Genesis Evangelion: Tiffany Grant, the voice actress for Asuka, once mentioned that she believed that Asuka's line at the end of End of Evangelion (the widely debated "I feel sick" line), was morning sickness.
+- Neon Genesis Evangelion: Tiffany Grant, the English dub voice actress for Asuka, once mentioned that she believed that Asuka's line at the end of End of Evangelion (the widely debated "I feel sick" line), was morning sickness.
 Fans debate on whether Asuka was pregnant to this very day.

 - Back to the Future: When asked about the origins of Doc and Marty, screenwriter Bob Gale gives two theories: